LaihoE/Python-demoparser/readme.md

 ## Other notes
 - Demo tickrate is not the same as server tickrate.
 Often demo tickrate is half of server tickrate.
 For example faceit demos are 64 tick and MM demos are 32 tick.
+This means that every other tick is "missing".
+Pro games are often recorded at native tickrate.
 - First and last ticks often have many NaN values.
 For example if player isn't connected this happens.
 - Game events have lots of information.
 Look there first.
 - Exact granade trajectories are currently not supported.
 What you can find is where the granade was thrown from ("weapon_fire" event) and where it detonated (for example "hegrenade_detonate" event).
 Detonate event also includes coordinates but the weapon fire does not.